lukiwieser/racetrack/README.md

 Here are 3 games of a fully trained model.
 Due to the random nature of the game, the starting positions vary.
 The same model successfully reaches the finish line in three games (Testrun 2,3 and 4), but with one instance (Testrun 1) it gets stuck in a loop, failing to reach the finish line.
-This demonstrates that looking at one game just not shows the whole picture.
+This demonstrates that looking at one game alone just not shows the whole picture.

 Replicate with: `-tr 42 -e 5000 -fr 4`